 - Upload speed: 1Mb

-The basic EE package can be suitable for individuals or very small homes with low usage requirements, where you’re not planning to do lots of downloading or streaming.
+The basic EE package can be suitable for single people or small homes who won’t use the internet to stream or download too often.

-However, this speed is now slow by modern standards and we do not recommend this service unless you cannot get fibre optic.
-EE fibre is not only faster, it also costs about the same, too.
+However, this speed is now slow by modern standards, so we don’t recommend this service unless you can’t get fibre.
+EE fibre is not only faster, but it also costs about the same, too.

 - Download speed: 36Mb

 EE Fibre 50 Essentials

 - Download speed: 51Mb

 - Upload speed: 18Mb